williamwu2k12/rails-proj2/README.md

 Demo Link: ???????????????

-Idea: A web application where users can create accounts, post, and view pictures of cats.
+Idea: A web application where users can create accounts, post, and view pictures.

 Models and Description:
 User